kumarsantosh04/disaster-response-pipeline/README.md

 ### Project Components:

-There are three components you'll need to complete for this project.
+There are three components in this project.

 1. **ETL Pipeline**